KILTprotocol/docs/docs/concepts/02_Credentials/04_attesting.md

 title: Attesting
 ---

-There are three actors in the KILT workflow: Claimers, Attesters and Verifiers.

 To create an attestation, the attester first receives a message with a `RequestForAttestation` object from the claimer.

-The attester then decrypts the message and the KILT SDK automatically checks the validity of the encrypted content, ensuring that:
+The attester then decrypts the message and checks the validity of the content, ensuring that:

-- the hash of the encrypted object matches the concatenation of the message, nonce (a number that is used once) and date of creation fields of the encrypted object
+- the structure of the `RequestForAttestation` object is correct
-- the address of the sender matches the signature of the encrypted message
+- the owner of the `RequestForAttestation` is the sender of the message

-These ensure that the sender of the message is the owner of the encapsulated claim.

-There are several steps to creating the attestation.
-The attester:
+To create the attestation, the attester:

 - manually verifies the data inside the claim by checking that all the data fields match the requirements of the attestation
-- creates an attestation object from the extracted RequestForAttestation and the attester’s address.
+- creates an attestation object from the root hash of the RequestForAttestation and the attester’s address.
-- stores the attestation hash on the chain by preparing an unsigned transaction and then submitting it with the attester’s signature.
+- stores the attestation hash on the chain by submitting a new transaction with the attester’s signature.

 Once this is done, the attester: